 Multicultural Women’s & Gender Studies

-As the largest public university primarily for women in the U.S. with one of the top 10 most diverse student populations in the nation, our program offers a multicultural curriculum that focuses on feminist and womanist scholarship on behalf of human rights and social justice.
+As the largest public university primarily for women in the U.S. with one of the top 10 most diverse student populations in the nation, TWU’s MWGS program offers a multicultural curriculum that focuses on feminist and womanist scholarship on behalf of human rights and social justice and prepares students for a range of careers in nonprofit organizations and NGOs, higher education, the arts, the business sphere and politics/government.

-Dr. Danielle Phillips-Cunningham is the Multicultural Women's and Gender Studies Program Lead.
+Agatha Beins, PhD, is the Division of Multicultural Women's and Gender Studies lead.
 If you have questions about our program, please email womenstudies@twu.edu.

 Why study Multicultural Women’s and Gender Studies?